lvanden/fortune500/README.md

 ```bash
 python scrape.py
 ```
-Return: .csv file to analyze
+Returns a csv file to analyze

 Thanks to Monash Data Fluency for the HTML Web Scrapper tutorial which made this pretty simple to scrape.